imsc-rosetta/imsc-rosetta-specification/documents/styles.md

 It is NOT intended that this should provide a way to change yellow to blue, for example, only to adjust a shade.

+If modifying colouring style attributes, solid colours (s_fg_xxx, s_outlinexxx, s_dropxxx) must be specified in `#xxxxxx` notation using only 6 digits from upper case hex set `0123456789ABCDEF`, and transparent colours (ps_bg_ghostboxedxxx) must be specified in `#xxxxxxxx` notation using 8 digits from upper case hex set `0123456789ABCDEF`.

 (note: when converting to formats like PAC, STL, etc, exact colours cannot be carried over, hence why we use fixed names for the 'normal' 8 teletext colours.
 These MAY be re-defined by the transmission system on playout.)

-The `style` attibute in _r_default must be present, but may only be one of the 8 foreground colour style names (those that start `s_fg_`) - this may be used to change the overall default colour for the subtitles.
+The `style` attibute in _r_default must be present, and must only be one of the 8 foreground colour style names (those that start `s_fg_`) - this may be used to change the overall default colour for the subtitles.

 ## Style use